MicrosoftDocs/azure-docs/articles/data-factory/data-factory-monitor-manage-app.md

 See the [Scheduling and Execution](data-factory-scheduling-and-execution.md) article for detailed conceptual information about activity windows.

 ### Diagram View
-The Diagram View of a data factory provides a single pane of glass to monitor and manage the data factory and its assets.
+The Diagram View of a data factory provides a single pane of glass to monitor and manage a data factory and its assets.
 When you select a Data Factory entity (dataset/pipeline) in the Diagram View:

 * The data factory entity is selected in the tree view.
 * The associated activity windows are highlighted in the Activity Windows list.
 * The properties of the selected object are shown in the Properties window.

-When the pipeline is enabled (not in a paused state), it is shown with a green line:
+When the pipeline is enabled (not in a paused state), it's shown with a green line:

 ![Pipeline running](./media/data-factory-monitor-manage-app/PipelineRunning.png)

-There are three command buttons for the pipeline in the Diagram View.
+There are three command bar buttons for the pipeline in the Diagram View.
 You can use the second button to pause the pipeline.
 Pausing doesn't terminate the currently running activities and lets them proceed to completion.
 The third button pauses the pipeline and terminates its existing executing activities.
 The first button resumes the pipeline.
 When your pipeline is paused, the color of the pipeline changes to yellow:

 ![Pause/resume on tile](./media/data-factory-monitor-manage-app/SuspendResumeOnTile.png)